Not too far, not too close.

 This scene is a masterclass in the atmosphere.
 By the time Suzy Bannion has gotten in the cab, we’re already uneasy and the medium close-up shot of Suzy in the back seat only amplifies that.
 She’s soaking wet, it’s pouring rain outside, and she’s clearly in a foreign place based on how she reacts to her surroundings.

-This medium close-up shot not only highlights Suzy’s state of mind but also allows enough space for the flashes of color and practical thunderstorm effects to take place.
+This not only highlights Suzy’s state of mind but also allows enough space for the flashes of color and practical thunderstorm effects to take place.
 The result is a compelling interplay between Suzy and the eerie kaleidoscope of a world she’s just entered.

-If you’re ever doubting the value of the medium shot, remember, there’s no other shot that can simultaneously reveal intimate emotion and nuance in a character while also allowing for scope and atmosphere.
+If you’re ever doubting the value of this visual workhorse, remember, there’s no other shot that can simultaneously reveal intimate emotion and nuance in a character while also allowing for scope and atmosphere.

-So as you draw your storyboards or otherwise visually plan your next film, keep the medium shot in mind.
+So as you draw your storyboards or otherwise visually plan your next film, keep this angle in mind.
 After all, it is often the visual glue of a scene.
 But don’t take it from me, take it from Spielberg, Ford, Tarantino, and Hitchcock.